SolaceTraining/solace-workshop-scs/README.md

 mvn spring-boot:run
 ```

-## Authors

-See the list of [contributors](https://github.com/TODO/contributors) who participated in this project.

 ## License

 This project is licensed under the Apache License, Version 2.0. - See the [LICENSE](LICENSE) file for details.